eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

 We will not be using this method because if used it will download the resulting application to your local computer, rather than this workshop environment.
 So great for when you do want to get started on your own machine, but not so here.

-Although we can't use the web interface for start.spring.io to create the application for this workshop, the web site does provide an alternate waying of creating an application through a REST API service.
+Although we can't use the web interface for start.spring.io to create the application for this workshop, the web site does provide an alternate way of creating an application through a REST API service.
 The REST API can be used directly, or via other front end interfaces.

 The second method you can use, if you use the VS Code editor, is to use the [spring initialzr extension](https://github.com/microsoft/vscode-spring-initializr) for VS code.
 This extension calls out to the REST API to download the application code.